jreisinger/bts/README.md

-Btsflights is a package and a command that scrapes data about flights from Bratislava Airport [website](https://www.bts.aero/).
+Btsflights is a Go package and a command that scrapes data about flights from Bratislava Airport [website](https://www.bts.aero/).

 To install and use the command: